OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/2022/20220401-project-report.md

 We have submitted OSI and IEEE CAI individuals as guest speakers.

 Sub-working-group "Safe Uses of AI/ML" had a kickoff session on Thursday 1200 US Pacific.
+Attending were Adam Drobot, Paul Steinberg (co-chair), Michelle Thompson (co-chair), FCC liasion Martin Doczkat (with associate).
+Postulating what the FCC should care about, being in "discovery mode", finding best practices, and attempting to define what intersects with the FCC were given as general guidelines.
+Michelle to meet Monday 4 April with Paul Steinberg to plan out the first tranch of meetings, find a good weekly time and day, and prioritize some guest speakers.

 #### ProFlix DVB-S2/X gear installed in Remote Labs